patricsteiner/patricsteiner.github.io/_posts/2020-11-19-how-to-think.md

 categories: [thinking, philosophy]
 ---

 This is a summary of the talk [How to think](https://www.youtube.com/watch?v=_fB8GRotdrc) by André Staltz.
+He compares the human thinking process to the one of a computer and explains some tips on how to come up with good ideas.

 ## Why thinking is hard